CraigNock/wksp-module-3-node-3-friendface/README.md

 ### Notable Methods and Code Snippets

-These are methods and bits of code that yuo will most likely need.
+These are methods and bits of code that you will most likely need.

 - `res.redirect()`
 - `array.find()`